Live News Articles Safety Guide Register Now ▶

 Cold storage ratio~95%~90% (estimated)~95% (estimated)

-Protection fund$300M+ (on-chain)SAFU $1B+ (on-chain)Not publicly disclosed
+Protection fund$300M+ (on-chain)SAFU $1B+ (on-chain)Not publicly disclosed in on-chain format

 Regulatory coverage3 jurisdictions15+ jurisdictions~10 jurisdictions